ethereumproject/rfc/README.md

 You can start contributing by sending a pull request to https://github.com/ethereumproject/rfc on GitHub.

-Please visit https://sjmackenzie.gitbooks.io/rfc/content/ for the rendered content.
+Please [read this](https://sjmackenzie.gitbooks.io/rfc/content/) for the rendered content.

 ## Guidelines